 These are simple versions of some of the cards.
 But, what do I do?

-Then, I meditate for just over 10 minutes.
-I recorded a meditation on my phone a few months back, and I play it in my headphones.
+Then, I meditated for just over 10 minutes.
+I recorded a meditation on my phone a few months back, and I played it in my headphones.
 It is like hearing my higher self; my soul has a chance to speak directly to me, and to nourish me with God's Holy Protection.
 It is an active meditation, in that I do breathing exercises (which remind me of the exercises Mum did after she came out of hospital with heart problems).
 They're like easy stretches, which energise my body with blood flow.
 The meditation is a visualisation, but so much more!

-Behind me, you'll see a big picture of a Spanish conquistador, which used to hang in the loungeroom of the house where I grew up.
+Behind me, you'd see a big picture of a Spanish conquistador, which used to hang in the loungeroom of the house where I grew up.
 I don't have a knight in shining armour: my knight is grimy from searching through the fire in the background, and saving lives.
 In this context, for me, he represents St Michael, the Archangel.

-What I do, is a bit different to other people who read tarots.
+What I've done, is a bit different to other people who read tarots.
 I've been to a few over the years.
 I can't say how they prepare, but they've often been in the back room of shops; sometimes in churches.
 There are line-ups to see them.
 No-one has ever taken that time, afterwards, to meditate and send me what comes of that contemplation.
 I've often had to write my own notes, or press record on my phone (only to find 30 minutes of noise).

-I'm also learning many wonderful things about myself, and about all the people who come into my life because of this.
+I alsolearned many wonderful things about myself, and about all the people who come into my life because of this.
 There is beauty in the world.
 Life goes on, stronger than ever.
 Millennials are gorgeous people, whom I completely trust to look after the world.
 I not only have faith in God, but I have faith in humanity.

 Feel free to like, comment, and share ...